PSLmodels/PFL-CM/documentation/takeup_assumptions.md

 For a description of these and a comparison, see Gitis, Glynn and Hayes (2018) (forthcoming).

 Limitations:
- - Minimum: 0
+ - Minimum: 0 (strict requirement)
- - Maximum: 1
+ - Maximum: 1 (recommendation)
+Note: A value greater than 1 should be interpreted as fraudulent use of the program.

 ## Employer push assumptions
 This parameter how employers respond to the creation of a paid leave program.